Fujifilm X-T1 vs Sony RX10 III

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T1 or the Sony RX10 III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X-T1: